abany-consulting-ltd/AutoSLAPS/README.md

 ```

-* Apply attributes to the JSON file to suite your requirements.
-NO NOT EDIT THE ‘TEST_DATA’ LINE. (also do not edit any other variables within any other script.
-The ‘variables.JSON’ file controls everything)
+* Apply attributes to the JSON file to suite your requirements. <b>NO NOT EDIT THE ‘TEST_DATA’ LINE</b>
 * From an elevated PS window, execute the .\Deploy-ASLAPS.ps1 file.

 <br>